nansencenter/NERSC-HYCOM-CICE/docs/mscprogs.md

 averaging, section transports, Lagrangian ice drift, grid utilities, and more.
 The tools live in `hycom/MSCPROGS/`.

+All of these post-processing and analysis steps can alternatively be done with [xhycom](https://xhycom.readthedocs.io/en/latest/index.html), a Python-based toolkit for working with HYCOM output.

 For compilation instructions, see [Compile MSCPROGS](compilation.md#compile-mscprogs-libhycnersca).

 ## Running the tools